eshnish/Kube-3-Node-Cluster/README.md

           - service.yaml
     ``````
 **Step6: Create deploy.yaml file**
-  - Deploy.yaml defines the updates and creation of set of identical pods.
+  - Deploy.yaml defines the updates and creation of set of identical pods winthin the cluster.
   - It usually makes sure all pods within a cluster are running and up-to-date.
-  - It is a config file which when applied to a cluster K8s converts them into an object based on the spec provided in the .yaml.
+  - It is a config file which when applied to a cluster K8s converts them into an object based on the spec provided in the config.
     - Create a file named deploy.yaml into the desired folder.

     [sh] ``````New-Item -Path D:\path\file\to\folder\<deploy.yaml> -ItemType File``````